-- a. the characteristics of the instrument chosen, including its level of subordination, risk and all modalities of payment; - b. built-in incentives for exit (such as step-up and redemption clauses); and - c. an appropriate benchmark interest rate. - 66.
-The minimum remuneration of hybrid capital instruments until they are converted into equity-like instruments shall be at least equal to the base rate (1 year IBOR or equivalent as published by the Commission65), plus the premium as set out below.
+- b. built-in incentives for exit (such as step-up and redemption clauses); and - c. an appropriate benchmark interest rate. - 66.
+The minimum remuneration of hybrid capital instruments until they are converted into equity-like instruments shall be at least equal to the base rate (1 year IBOR or equivalent as published by the Commission74), plus the premium as set out below.